UKCloud/documentation/articles/shared/shared-how-license-red-hat.md

 ## Overview

-UKCloud offers UKCloud for VMware with a variety of operating systems to suit your application requirements.
+UKCloud offers a variety of operating systems to suit your application requirements.

 ## Options